ac952/info2300-hiking-areas-/design-plan/design-plan.md

 inside the function, create an array with details of each day, assign the array to a variable called $time.

 create a conditional that prints/echo the time to each corresponding day.

+## 5. Changes to design plan

+I did not include a slideshow in the homepage because I thought the photo gallery was enough.
+In activities.php, I made a title appear when the user hovered over the images.
+I also got rid of the footer containing my email address because it was not useful for the site.